Celebrate Chinese New Year with some great craft projects, ancient Chinese tales, and traditions.

 X Don't buy, give or do anything in multiples of four - the Chinese word for 'four' has the misfortune of sounding like the word for 'death' ... very bad!

 X Don't buy sharp objects in the lead up to Chinese New Year's day; anything involving blades or needles means a hard year ahead.
-So avoid cooking, have dinner at our Asian Market.
+So avoid cooking, have dinner at our Asian Market or a Participating Restaurant.

 X Don't wear monochrome fashion; white and black are associated with death and morning.
 Wear reds and golds, and anything colourful.